bvasilop/MS-Leap-Resume/resume.md

 •	Experienced with debugging and improved website load times and accessibility.

-•	Website increased client’s brand recognition and company was acquired within 6 months by one of the largest national distribution chains in U.S. (GrowGeneration Corp).

 •	Created easy-to-use, cutting edge websites and web applications utilizing HTML5, CSS3, CSS Grid System, Bootstrap, JavaScript, JQuery, NPM, Node JS, Webpack and JavaScript Frameworks/Libraries.

+•	Website increased client’s revenue and brand recognition.
+Company was recently acquired by one of the largest national distribution chains in U.S.

 •	Dedicated to utilizing best practices and web standards in order to support all users, including those with special needs.
 ##
 ## Front-End Web Developer
-### Seattle, WA  Jan 2017–Dec 2017
+### Seattle, WA  Jan 2017 – Dec 2017
-#### Seattle University Web Development Program <https://billvas-webdev.github.io/vue-news-pwa/>
+#### Seattle University Web Development Graduate Certificate Program <https://billvas-webdev.github.io/vue-news-pwa/>

 •	Designed and implemented all UI components for website.